Brand

 Favicon and small-format

-Where a square format is forced (favicon, Slack logo, app icon), use the reduced wordmark mark — AI set in Oswald 500 on Mirage with the horizontal rule.
-The full two-word wordmark does not scale below the minimum size in these places.
+Where a square format is forced (favicon, Slack logo, app icon), use the compact monogram — A · Radical Red dot · I — on Mirage.
+Full construction is documented on slide 04 (The Mark).
+The full two-word wordmark does not scale below the minimum size in these places, but the monogram does — cleanly down to 32×32.

 Governance